Ed Ferrara: World Wrestling Federation (1998–1999)

 In 1998, Ferrara was writing for television shows on the USA Network.
-Executives at USA learned that he was working as an independent wrestler on the weekends, and set up a meeting with him and the World Wrestling Federation (WWF).
+Executives at USA learned that he was working as an independent wrestler on the weekends, and set up a meeting with him and the World Wrestling Federation (WWF, later WWE).
 He matched the credentials required for the job including previous experience in wrestling and working in television production.
 He secured an interview with Vince McMahon and began working with the WWF at the King of the Ring in 1998 during the Attitude Era.
 He immediately clicked with his writing partner Vince Russo.

+Ferrara appeared on an episode of Sunday Night Heat on March 14, 1999 when Tiger Ali Singh called out a fan.
+The fan was Ferrara which Singh wanted to impersonate Jim Ross.
+While Ferrara did the impersonation, fans began booing.
+Ross and "Dr. Death" Steve Williams came out to confront Ferrara.
+Williams German suplexed Ferrara and then attacked Singh.

 Eventually, Ferrara and Russo were offered a better deal to work for WCW, and left the WWF to go work there.

 World Championship Wrestling (1999–2001)

 Ferrara and Russo began working for WCW in October 1999, and they placed themselves within the onscreen product of WCW.
 They migrated their "Crash TV" formula from the WWF.
 Matches were shorter in length, speaking segments both inside and outside the ring were more prominent, and a far greater emphasis was made on pushing midcard wrestlers to the point that everyone on the card had a gimmick and/or storyline.
 Successful products of their initial tenure at WCW included Screamin' Norman Smiley, 3 Count, the re-invention of The Outsiders, The Mamalukes, 'Psycho' David Flair, The Revolution, The Filthy Animals, and Chris Benoit's main event push, among others.
 There were some storylines which did not necessarily go over with fans the way they wished including Buzzkill, The Maestro, Buff Bagwell, and Madusa winning the Cruiserweight title.

 Another storyline that didn't go over well with fans was Ferrara's controversial parody of WWF commentator Jim Ross, in which he took the onscreen name of Oklahoma and began parodying Ross on WCW programming, even going as far as to mimick Ross' Bell's Palsy affliction.
 He had previously done an impersonation of Ross in the WWF during an angle with Tiger Ali Singh where he was called from the audience as a fan and did his Ross impression.
 Ross would state that his impersonation was "personal" and "very hurtful".
 Jim Cornette would later spit in his face and challenge him to a fight for making fun of his long-time friend, Jim Ross.
 He defeated Madusa for the Cruiserweight Title.